‘General Hospital’ Spoilers: Carly And Jason Finally Get A Clue

 There are two clues set before them right now.
 Of course, Julian’s other sister, Ava, has blond hair as well.
 Will they presume to think that he is meeting with Ava or could Jason recognize that this is not Ava in that Chinese restaurant and realize that the other sister is Olivia Jerome?

 Hayden and Finn’s relationship has just begun, but there could be trouble down the road for them.
 Finn’s drug addiction is an issue that only Brad knows about.
 Hayden has no clue what her new boyfriend’s real problem is.
-Unfortunately, Brad is blackmailing the doc into spilling the truth and ruining his career at General Hospital, and possibly his relationship with Hayden, if Finn doesn’t give him what he wants.
+Unfortunately, Brad is blackmailing the doc into spilling the truth, which would ruin his career at General Hospital, and possibly end his relationship with Hayden.
+Brad will act ob his threats if Finn doesn’t give him what he wants.

 Hayden has no idea what is going on, but spoilers say that she will eventually find out and may cause a rift between them.
 Will Brad spill the truth to her or will she get a clue on her own that her guy is in serious trouble?

-There are clues all over the place on General Hospital and things are about to explode soon.
+There are clues all over the place on General Hospital, and things are about to explode soon.
 Carly will soon realize that Nelle is up to no good and hopefully viewers will eventually find out exactly why Olivia Jerome wants to get control of the hospital so badly.

 How do you think all of these stories will play out?
 Stay tuned to find out what happens next.